(223km - 11days)

 12 February - Sobar – The Millennium Resort - 113 km

 14-20 February - Muscat and surrounds

-The days came and went and we ate and we ate.
-Via Lois I met the most wonderful and interesting people.
-Instead of cycling I took the Big Bus city tour.
-It was money well spent as it was a hop-on-hop-off bus and I got to see all the interesting sights in a matter of a day.
-In the process, I met another cyclist cycling around Oman, mainly to follow the Oman cycle tour which was on in the city.
+The following day was spent taking the "Big Bus" city tour around Muscat.
+It was money well spent as it was a hop-on-hop-off bus and one got to see all the famous sights in a matter of a day.
+In the process, I met another cyclist cycling around Oman, mainly to follow the Oman Cycle Tour which was on in the city at the time.

-Soon, the 19th arrived and Lois took the day off and we packed the car and headed south along the coast.
-Our first stop was at the Bimmah Sinkhole, called Hawiyat Najm (The Falling Star).
-Legend has it that a meteor fell there, resulting in the crater.
-The experts, however, have a less romantic story; claiming that the crater was formed by natural causes of dissolving limestone.
+Soon, the 19th arrived, Lois took the day off, packed the car and we headed south along the coast.
+The scenery was typical desert-like with unexpected little gems.
+The Bimmah Sinkhole, also known as Hawiyat Najm or “The Falling Star”, was our first stop.
+According to legend, the crater was a result of a meteor.
+The experts, however, have a less romantic story; claiming natural causes of dissolving limestone formed the hole.

 21 February - Muscat